ibm-cloud-docs/dns-svcs/cr-details-fwd-rules.md

 {: ui}

 To view the details of a custom resolver forwarding rule by using the UI, follow these steps:

+The Forwarding rules section lists all custom resolver rules associate with the custom resolver.
+To view the details of a specific forwarding rule, click a row to see the configuration in more detail.

 1. From your browser, open the [{{site.data.keyword.cloud_notm}} console](/login) and log in to your account.
 1. Select the **Navigation Menu** ![Menu icon](../icons/icon_hamburger.svg), then click **Resource list > Networking > dns-cr-instance**.
-1. Navigate to **Custom resolver** tab in the navigation menu.
+1. Navigate to the **Custom resolver** tab.
-1. In the Custom resolver table, click on the name of the custom resolver to view its details.
+1. In the Custom resolver table, click the name of the custom resolver to view its details.
 1. The Forwarding rules section lists all custom resolver rules associate with the custom resolver.
-To view the details of a specific forwarding rule, click on a row to see the configuration in more detail.
+To view the details of a specific forwarding rule, click a row to see the configuration in more detail.

 ## Viewing custom resolver forwarding rules from the CLI
 {: #cli-cr-fwd-rules-view}